pijng/moonlogs/README.md

 ### When not to use moonlogs

-While moonlogs is powerful for business event-logging, there are specific scenarios where it might not be the best fit:
+While moonlogs is powerful for business-event logging, there are specific scenarios where it might not be the best fit:

 **1. Auditing Logging**